-- Hotter and Sexier: The Witch is quite beautiful, though in the book and movie she was old and ugly.
+- Hotter and Sexier: The Witch is quite beautiful, while in the book and movie she was old and ugly.
 The girl she's possessing looked good.

 - Jerk with a Heart of Gold: Caleb is cold and standoffish, but he's not that bad a guy.

-- Knife Nut: The Witch prefers to use knives, even wearing knives on her hands.
+- Knife Nut: The Witch prefers to use knives to kill, even wearing knives on her hands.

 - Large Ham: Mia Sara's performance as the Wicked Witch.
 She clearly enjoyed the role.